Fritz Tittmann: Nazi Party career

-After the Nazi Party was re-founded, he enrolled on 25 July 1925 (membership number 12,225).
+After the Nazi Party was re-founded, Tittmann enrolled on 25 July 1925 (membership number 12,225).
 He served as Deputy Landesleiter of Saxony under Mutschmann from August 1925.
 Then, from 1926 to December 1927, he served under Mutschmann as leader of the Untergau Zwickau.
-From October 1926 to May 1929 he and Hellmuth von Mücke sat in the Landtag of Saxony; they were the first two members of the Nazi Party in a German parliament.
+From October 1926 to May 1929, he and Hellmuth von Mücke sat in the Landtag of Saxony as the first two members of the Nazi Party in a German parliament.
 Tittmann was again a member of the SA from 1925 and, as an SA-Standartenführer, led the Zwickau SA-Standarte from 1927 to 1930.
 In 1930, he moved to Brandenburg and left the SA to enroll in the SS (membership number 3,925), serving until 1931 as SS-Standartenfuhrer for Brandenburg-Süd.
-From April 1932 to October 1933 he was a member of the Landtag of Prussia and from 1932 to 1936 Gau Inspector in Gau Kurmark.
+From April 1932 to its dissolution in October 1933, he was a deputy of the Landtag of Prussia and, from 1932 to 1936, the Gau Inspector in Gau Kurmark.

-After the Nazi seizure of power, Tittmann was appointed acting Burgermeister (Mayor) of Treuenbrietzen in 1934 and remained honorary mayor until 1941.
-From September 1933 to May 1936 he was the Reich Representative of the Party for Gaue Berlin, Kurmark and Silesia, and from May 1934 served on the staff of Deputy Führer Rudolf Hess.
-At the Nuremberg rallies of 1933 and 1934, Tittmann held the position of Press Chief.
-Elected as a Reichstag deputy in November 1933 from electoral constituency 4, Potsdam I, he retained this seat until the end of the Nazi regime.
+After the Nazi seizure of power, Tittmann was elected first deputy Burgermeister (mayor) of Treuenbrietzen in March 1933, was appointed acting Burgermeister by the Reich minister of the interior in April 1934 and, from 1935 to 1941, he served as honorary Burgermeister.
+In 1935, Zwickau awarded him an honorary citizenship.
+From September 1933 to May 1936, he was the Reich Representative of the Party for Gaue Berlin, Kurmark and Silesia and, from May 1934, served on the staff of Deputy Führer Rudolf Hess.
+At the Nuremberg rallies of 1933 and 1934, Tittmann held the position of press chief.
+Elected as a Reichstag deputy in November 1933 from electoral constituency 4 (Potsdam I), he retained this seat until the end of the Nazi regime.

 On 20 April 1938, Tittmann rejoined the SS with the rank of SS-Oberführer.
 He served in the office of the Reichsführer-SS Heinrich Himmler.
-There, he was made Plenipotentiary for Ethnic German Issues, and the SS Ethnic German Main Office (VoMi) Representative to the Reich Organization Leadership Office, headed by Robert Ley.
+There, he was made the plenipotentiary for ethnic German issues, and the SS Ethnic German Main Office (VoMi) representative to the Reich Organization Leadership Office, headed by Robert Ley.
 On 7 October 1939, Himmler was named Reich Commissioner for the Consolidation of German Nationhood (RKFDV) and created a new SS office for this function.
 On 9 November 1940, Tittmann was promoted to SS-Brigadeführer and, on 1 July 1941, Himmler charged him with responsibility for representing the ethnic German interests of both VoMi and RKFDV to Ley's office.